xogeny/salvage/README.md

 values to these components along the way.
 These components are going to decide whether they need to redraw based on the *identity* of their values and whether that identity has changed.
 What `salvage` is helping you with here is preserving the identities whenever possible.
-As such, **it is potentially eliminating the need for multiple, nested deep equality checks**.
+As such, **it is potentially eliminating the need for multiple, nested deep equality checks and the associated work of rerendering those components**.

 ## Types